Michael Flynn Has Provided 'Substantial Assistance' In Russia Inquiry, Feds Say

 Flynn also became involved in an ambitious nuclear reactor project with a number of potential international supporters, including Russians, Egyptians, Chinese and others.

-House Democrats suggested that Flynn continued to lobby on behalf of that project even after Trump was inaugurated and Flynn was serving in his official role as national security adviser.
+House Democrats have suggested that Flynn continued to lobby on behalf of that project even after Trump was inaugurated and Flynn was serving in his official role as national security adviser.

-They also suggested that Flynn's interest in strengthening ties with the stakeholders and the Russians meant that he decided before the inauguration that the U.S. sanctions then in force against Russia would be "ripped up."
+Democrats also suggested that Flynn's interest in strengthening ties with the stakeholders and the Russians meant that he had decided before the inauguration that the U.S. sanctions then in force against Russia would be "ripped up."